How to Prepare for a Relocation Hearing after Divorce

 Many women consider relocation after divorce as a way to put their divorce behind them and make a fresh start somewhere new.
 But moving out of state can present problems if there are minor children from the marriage and both parents aren't in agreement concerning the move.
-If you are thinking about relocating with your children, take the following tips into consideration before just packing up and moving away.
-It can save you a lot of legal headaches!

-Arguing for Relocation
+Arguing for a Relocation after Divorce

 by Brette Sember, J.D.